War of the Castilian Succession: War at sea

 One of the objectives of Isabella and Ferdinand was to challenge Portugal's monopoly on the rich Atlantic territories of Guinea.
-The gold and slaves constituted an important source of income which could be used to finance the war, and therefore expeditions to Guinea became a priority for both belligerent sides.
+The gold and purchased slaves constituted an important source of income which could be used to finance the war, and therefore expeditions to Guinea became a priority for both belligerent sides.

 Portuguese ships had transversed the Andalusian coast, apprehending fishing and merchant ships, since the start of the war.
 To stop this, Isabella and Ferdinand sent four galleys under the command of Álvaro de la Nava, who stopped the Portuguese incursions and plundered the Portuguese city of Alcoutim on the Guadiana River.

 Sailors from Palos de la Frontera pillaged the coasts of Guinea.
 Alfonso de Palencia, official chronicler of Isabella, narrates an expedition in which two caravels from Palos captured 120 Africans and sold them as slaves.
 Despite protests by the monarchs, shortly afterwards another fleet of three caravels captured an African king and 140 nobles of his village.

 In May 1476, Isabella ordered the liberation of the "King of Guinea" and his entourage.
-The order was only partly obeyed, as the king was liberated and return to Guinea, but his companions were all sold as slaves.
+The order was only partly obeyed, as the king was liberated and returned to Guinea, but his companions were all sold as slaves.

 In 1476, a Portuguese fleet of twenty ships commanded by Fernão Gomes set sail towards Guinea to attempt to regain control there.
 The King of Castile ordered the preparation of a fleet to apprehend the Portuguese and appointed Carlos de Valera to command.
 He had numerous problems preparing the expedition, because he was opposed by the Marquis of Cadiz, the Duke of Medina Sidonia, and the Estuñiga family.